20 Proven Steps to Gain Admission with Low JAMB Score

 So, let’s dive right in.

-Steps to Gaining Admission in Nigeria University [Even with Low JAMB Score]
+Steps to Gaining Admission to Study at Nigeria University

 Here are the ways you can gain admission even without writing JAMB or with a low score: